 HD (hip dysplasia):

 Hip dysplasia is a malformation of one or both hips.
-Fortunately the American Collie is not a breed that is largely affected by HD.
-To maintain this situation, only dogs that are not affected by HD and have been radiologically examined as being HD A or HD B are accepted for breeding.
+Fortunately the American Collie is not a breed that is largely affected by HD; almost all of them have HD A. To maintain this situation, only dogs that are not affected by HD and have been radiologically examined as being HD A (free) or HD B (borderliner) are accepted for breeding.
 At least one mating partner must have achieved the result HD A.

 ED (elbow dysplasia):

 ED summarizes several malformations of the elbow.
-Here again, the American Collie is not a breed that is largely affected by ED.
+Here again, the American Collie is not a breed that is largely affected by ED; almost all of them have ED 0.
 Only dogs that have radiologically been examined as being not affected by ED – with the results ED 0 or ED border liner – are accepted for breeding.
 At least one mating partner must have achieved the result ED 0, if the dogs have been radiologically examined.
 ED examination is not mandatory for accepted dogs originating from another association, if they already were X-rayed for HD and the ED examination has not been mandatory at that time in the other association.
 This is because they should not be exposed to the risk of anesthesia for X-raying, as low as this risk may be.
-New breeding candidates though should have the ED examination ideally together with the X-raying for HD.
+New breeding candidates though should have the ED and LÜW examination ideally together with the X-raying for HD.

 This intolerance for multiple drugs is very common amongst herding dogs and thus this is also the case for collies.
+Usually unaffected genes cover affected ones.
+It's different here, because MDR1 carriers (MDR1 +/-) can also react a little more sensitively to some medications and anesthetics.
+The treating veterinarian should always be informed about the respective MDR1 status.
+When the puppies MDR1 status is not finally determined by parenthood, every puppy must be genetically testet.
+So the exact MDR1 status is always determined for every puppy.
 For the American Collie we fortunately have a large genetic pool of healthy genes in Europe.
 For that reason at least one mating partner must have a status of being genetically unaffected of MDR (MDR1+/+).
-By this, the birth of MDR1 affected puppies can completely be prevented within the association “American Collies Europe”!
+By this, the birth of MDR1 affected puppies can completely be prevented within the association "American Collies Europe"!

 DM (Canine degenerative myelopathy):